 - Do I foster an atmosphere conducive to open dialogue, listening carefully to others and opening myself to opinions different from my own?

 - Am I careful to consult, even if it may mean taking greater time in the process?

 This document was revised by committee during the 2009-2010 academic year in accordance with the policy's four-year review cycle.
-The committee was made up of students (Kristen Georgia, Kento Ichikawa, and Jay Zevin — co- convenor), teaching and administrative faculty (Gary DeCoker, Steve Heiny – co-convenor, Kari Kalve, Cheryl Presley, and Wendy Tori), staff (Karen Addleman and Lyn Thomas) and Board of Trustee members (Lavona Bane and Bobbi Gottschalk).
+The committee was made up of students (Kristen Georgia, Kento Ichikawa, and Jay Zevin — co- convener), teaching and administrative faculty (Gary DeCoker, Steve Heiny – co-convener, Kari Kalve, Cheryl Presley, and Wendy Tori), staff (Karen Addleman and Lyn Thomas) and Board of Trustee members (Lavona Bane and Bobbi Gottschalk).